Rod of Asclepius: Greek mythology and Greek society

 The staff has also been variously interpreted.
 One view is that it, like the serpent, "conveyed notions of resurrection and healing", while another (not necessarily incompatible) is that the staff was a walking stick associated with itinerant physicians.
 Cornutus, a Greek philosopher probably active in the first century CE, in the Theologiae Graecae Compendium (Ch.
 33) offers a view of the significance of both snake and staff:

 In any case, the two symbols certainly merged in antiquity as representations of the snake coiled about the staff are common.
-It has been claimed that the snake wrapped around the staff was a species of rat snake, Elaphe longissima, the Aesculapian snake.

-Theories

-Some commentators have interpreted the symbol as a direct representation of traditional treatment of dracunculiasis, the Guinea worm disease.
-The worm emerges from painful ulcerous blisters.
-The blisters burn, causing the patient to immerse the affected area in water to cool and soothe it.
-The worm senses the temperature change and discharges its larvae into the water.
-The traditional treatment is to slowly pull the worm out of the wound over a period of hours to weeks and wind it around a stick.
-The modern treatment may replace the stick with a piece of sterile gauze, but is otherwise largely identical.